Employee survey comments: Everything you need to know

 I have noticed a lack of central leadership in our office that I believe harms our ability to be successful with meeting client deadlines.

 Due to this issue, I have noticed that no one is empowered to make big decisions that involve multiple practices causing us to miss client deadlines.
 For example, the Alpha project was three weeks late because no one in the office had the authority to approve shifting team members between high and low priority projects.

 I believe that hiring a dedicated market leader would be helpful.
 If this is done, I expect we would allocate staff more efficiently and be able to meet client deadlines more consistently.

 Start collecting employee feedback today

-With an employee survey that includes the ability for people to leave comments, you're provided with richer data to take action.
-If you're ready to get started, the People Scientists at Culture Amp are standing by to help you.
+With an employee survey that allows people to leave comments, you're provided with richer data to take action.
+If you're ready to start, the People Scientists at Culture Amp are standing by to help you.